NVIDIA/NeMo/docs/source/tools/comparison_tool.rst

         :alt: Comparison tool

-Plotly Dash Datatable provides core CT's interactive features (navigation, filtering, and sorting).
-Comparison tool has one datatable:
+CT has an interactive datatable for dataset's vocabulary (that supports navigation, filtering, and sorting):

 * Data (that visualizes all dataset's words and adds each one's accuracy)